daqbroker/daqbroker/README.md

 ### Language

-DAQBroker is built in Python, meaning it is not also very flexible in implementation, it can also take advantage of a highly specialized set of scientific analysis tools and algorithms to analyse data.
+DAQBroker is built in Python, meaning it is not only very flexible in implementation, it can also take advantage of a highly specialized set of scientific analysis tools and algorithms to analyse data.

 ### Network